Evans-mutuku/ApiBuilding/readme.md

-Did initially nit understand what a blog website was (/U0001F602)
+Did initially not understand what a blog website was.